mert-kurttutan/QH-FM-DMRG/README.md

 QH_FM_01
 ==============================

-A research project to Analyze Ferromagnetism in FHH model using DMRG
+A research project to analyze Quantum Hall Ferromagnetism in FHH model using DMRG

 Project Organization
 ------------